-Windows Defender Application Control
+Application Control for Windows

 - Windows 10

-- Windows Server 2016
+- Windows 11

-- Windows Server 2019
+- Windows Server 2016 and above

 With thousands of new malicious files created every day, using traditional methods like antivirus solutions—signature-based detection to fight against malware—provides an inadequate defense against new attacks.

 In most organizations, information is the most valuable asset, and ensuring that only approved users have access to that information is imperative.
 However, when a user runs a process, that process has the same level of access to data that the user has.
 As a result, sensitive information could easily be deleted or transmitted out of the organization if a user knowingly or unknowingly runs malicious software.

 Application control is a crucial line of defense for protecting enterprises given today’s threat landscape, and it has an inherent advantage over traditional antivirus solutions.
-Specifically, application control moves away from the traditional application trust model where all applications are assumed trustworthy by default to one where applications must earn trust in order to run.
+Specifically, application control moves away from an application trust model where all applications are assumed trustworthy to one where applications must earn trust in order to run.
 Many organizations, like the Australian Signals Directorate, understand this and frequently cite application control as one of the most effective means for addressing the threat of executable file-based malware (.exe, .dll, etc.).

 Although application control can significantly harden your computers against malicious code, we recommend that you continue to maintain an enterprise antivirus solution for a well-rounded enterprise security portfolio.

 Windows 10 and Windows 11 include two technologies that can be used for application control depending on your organization's specific scenarios and requirements: